 Iran 'almost certainly' behind ship attacks off UAE: Bolton

-ABU DHABI: US National Security Advisor John Bolton said Wednesday (May 28) Iran was "almost certainly" behind attacks on ships off the United Arab Emirates earlier this month.
+ABU DHABI: US National Security Advisor John Bolton accused Iran on Wednesday (May 29) of "almost certainly" being behind sabotage attacks on oil tankers off the UAE coast this month, as he visited Abu Dhabi amid soaring tensions between Washington and Tehran.

+The accusation, which follows a US military buildup in the Gulf, came on the eve of emergency Arab and Gulf summits called by Iran's regional arch-rival Saudi Arabia to discuss the standoff.

+Bolton said that additional US forces in the region were sent as a "deterrent" and that Washington's response will be prudent.

-The four ships, including two Saudi tankers, were attacked by "naval mines almost certainly from Iran", Bolton told a press conference in the UAE capital Abu Dhabi.
+The four ships, including two Saudi tankers, were attacked by "naval mines almost certainly from Iran", Bolton told a press conference in the UAE capital.

+"There's no doubt in anybody's mind in Washington who's responsible for this," Bolton said in a clear reference to Iran.

 US experts are part of a five-nation team that is investigating the May 12 attacks that damaged the four vessels in the Sea of Oman off the UAE emirate of Fujairah.